jmd-dk/concept/concept/docs/tutorial/working_remotely.rst

    ./concept -p params/tutorial -n 8 -q <queue>  # Replace <queue> with queue name

-The 8 cores may be distributed over several *nodes* of the cluster.
-If you wish to control the number of nodes and number of cores per node, use e.g.
+The 8 cores may be distributed over several *(compute) nodes* of the cluster.
-``-n 1:8`` to request 1 node with 8 cores, or ``-n 2:4`` to request 2 nodes
-each with 4 cores.
+If you wish to control the number of nodes and number of cores per node, use e.g. ``-n 1:8`` to request 1 node with 8 cores, or ``-n 2:4`` to request 2 nodes each with 4 cores.

 .. note::